a-cordier/noon-io/README.md

 ## 🚨 Disclaimer

-Development has just started and until v1.0.0 has been released, noon-io should be considered at least unstable.
+Development has just started and until v1.0.0 has been released, noon-io should be considered unstable.

 # 🗒️ API Documentation